2102ankit/java-oops-practice/README.md

 Display the total No. of performances as 5 and display the box office collection.
 Create a class Tester with the main method
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+Program 1.
+Consider a scenario where Bank is a class that provides functionality to get the rate of interest.
+However, the rate of interest varies according to banks.
+For example, SBI, ICICI and AXIS banks are given below.
+SBI  Interest Rate (Rates in % per annum) if <07 Days 2.00
+    7–14 Days 3.00
+   15–30 Days 3.00
+   31-45 Days 3.00
+  46 -90 Days 4.05
+  91–120 Days 4.10
+121-180 Days  4.10

+ICICI  Interest Rate (Rates in % per annum) if <07 Days 2.00
+    7–14 Days 3.10
+   15–30 Days 3.20
+   31-45 Days 3.50
+  46 -90 Days 4.50
+  91–120 Days 4.70
+121-180 Days  4.90

+AXIS Interest Rate (Rates in % per annum)
+ICICI  Interest Rate (Rates in % per annum) if <07 Days 2.00
+    7–14 Days 3.15
+   15–30 Days 3.15
+   31-45 Days 3.45
+  46 -90 Days 4.05
+  91–120 Days 4.70
+121-180 Days  5.00

+Aayush has deposited Rs.
+10000 in SBI Bank,  Rs.
+12500 in ICICI Bank, and Rs.
+20000 in AXIS bank respectively for a particular month.
+You need to print the money he will get by applying the rate of interest as per the bank and days.
+Create a class 'Bank' with a method 'get_rate_of_interest' which returns 2%.
+Make three subclasses named  SBI_Bank, ‘ICICI_Bank’ and 'AXIS_bank' with a method with the same name 'get_rate_of_interest' which returns the rate of interest.
+Also, give the final amount Ayush will get from that particular bank by applying the rate of interest and period.
+Use Calendar Class to count the number of days and amount he will get after maturity with the date of Maturity, if he deposits today.
+Note:
+1. Use compound interest
+2. Get time period from the user
+3. Solve using method overriding